There’s a lot of attention going on for people who are self-employed and only work for one company in 2020.

 - not restricted for working just that client.

-If your arrangement doesn’t satisfy these rules, then you should probably be employed by the Company.
+If your arrangement doesn’t satisfy these rules, then you should probably be employed by the Company you’re working for.

 Checking Your Employment Status Online

-HMRC have an online tool that helps you to check your employment status.
+HMRC have an online tool that helps you to check your employment status if you are self-employed and working for a Company.

 Alternatively you can call HMRC on 0300 123 2326.